 The current foundation increases for a district are gauged to the annual rate of inflation and factored upward or downward based on a district's relationship to the set median funding range for the State of Michigan.
 This method of funding has slowed the growth in educational expenditures to a rate equal to the level of inflation in any given year.
-The process has brought all districts in the State up in funding to a minimum base foundation of \$7,511 per student.
+The process has brought all districts in the State up in funding to a minimum base foundation of \$7,631 per student.

-The district's foundation allowance for 2016-17 was set at this minimum amount of \$7,511 per pupil.
+The district's foundation allowance for 2017-18 was set at this minimum amount of \$7,631 per pupil.
 Under the current funding system, over 70% of the district's General Fund revenues come from the State.
 This means that the district has less control over the revenues coming into the district.
-If the State continues to have financial problems, the district will continue to see a diminishing level of revenues and will have to adjust spending accordingly.
-In addition, the district's enrollment has been declining.
-The district's State Aid blended membership for the 2016-17 school year was 6,116.40.
-In accordance with enrollment trends, the 2017-18 budget is based on a blended membership count of 5,816.40.
+The district's enrollment has been declining.
+The district's State Aid blended membership at the end of the 2017-18 school year was 5,833.01.
+In accordance with enrollment trends, the 2018-19 budget is based on a blended membership count of 5,333.01.